offensity/python-logstash/README.rst

   - support for nested data structures
   - support for set as datatype
   - new http handler with support for ssl and basic auth
+  - New config for limiting strings, containers and stacktraces
+  - Version 0 Logging has been removed

 http://logstash.net/